-We identified one organization, agency, or individual that contributed 10 percent or more of all contributions received during the year ended June 30, 2023.
-Contributions totaling \$281,917 were received by one donor for the purpose of paying off the bank loan for baseball.
-This amount represented 14% of all contributions received during the reporting period.
+We identified no organization, agency, or individual that contributed 10 percent or more of all contributions received during the year ended June 30, 2024.

 3. Capitalization of Assets:

 All capital assets acquired by Demons Unlimited Foundation become the property of Northwestern State University of Louisiana.
 As such, the Foundation has no policy for depreciating assets nor estimating the useful lives of assets.